How to get out of the friend zone and stay out

 At this state, you conquer the fear of asking uncomfortable questions.
 You come to realize your request isn’t creepy or unwarranted; it’s a simple progression from A to B.

-Asking her out from this solid state is more likely to result in a “yes” answer.
+Asking for her number from this solid state is more likely to result in a “yes” answer.
 You’ll be calm and in control, not emotional and stressed.

 If she does say “no,” you’ll be in a proper state to accept the rejection.
 The act of asking wasn’t a buildup of emotion; it was a natural, honest expression.